dnsimple/dnsimple-go/CONTRIBUTING.md

 ## Getting started

-Clone the repository and move into it:
+Clone the repository [in your workspace](https://golang.org/doc/code.html#Organization) and move into it:

 ```
 $ mkdir -p $GOPATH/src/github.com/aetrion && cd $_